ContextVM/wotrlay/wotrlay.md

 Wotrlay is a proof-of-concept relay that explores a different approach to moderation: treat it as **resource allocation**, and let a community's **web-of-trust** influence who gets more publishing capacity.
 Most relay moderation debates tend to orbit two extremes: manual allowlists that don't scale well, or blunt rate limits that treat every identity the same.
 Wotrlay offers a third path.

-Wotrlay is built in Go using the Rely framework, and it is heavily inspired by the WoT example in their repository.
+Wotrlay is built in Go using the Relay framework, and it is heavily inspired by the WoT example in that repository.
 This project builds on that foundation and explores a different moderation posture, especially around progressive rate limiting, auth, and rank integration.

 For ranking, Wotrlay integrates Relatr, a service that computes a per-pubkey score.
-Relatr is reached through ContextVM, which means the "ranking oracle" isn't a HTTP endpoint or nothing similar; it's a Nostr-native request/response interaction.
+Relatr is reached through ContextVM, which means the "ranking oracle" isn't a HTTP endpoint; it's a Nostr-native request/response interaction.
 Kudos to Vertex for pioneering the use of graph-derived scores in relay policy.

+We're running a public instance at `wss://wotr.relatr.xyz` that anyone can connect to and test—it uses the default Relatr instance for ranking.

 This post is part of a larger series.
 Next, we'll publish a practical article about building ContextVM clients without SDKs or dependencies—just keys, events, and relays.
 Here, we'll walk through how Wotrlay works: the bucket model, how rank drives permissions, the newcomer onboarding path, and why ContextVM makes the ranking oracle swappable without rebuilding the relay.